 The only member of the band to actually perform on the single was Holly Johnson.
-Producer Trevor Horn wasn't happy with the band's sound and roped in Ian Dury's backing band, The Blockheads, for some musical sessions.
-However, being the perfectionist that he was, even they weren't up to Horn's standard, and so he created an electronic version for the final single release.
+Producer Trevor Horn wasn't happy with the band's sound and roped in Ian Dury's backing band The Blockheads for some musical sessions.
+However, being the perfectionist that he was, even they weren't up to Horn's high standards, and so he created an electronic version for the final single release.

 Frankie Goes To Hollywood leaving the Hammersmith Apollo in London, 1985.
 Photo by Jane McCormick Smith

 Goes To Hollywood were the biggest-selling 80s band of the year - put simply, in 1984

 The Liverpool band's first single, Relax, was famously banned by BBC

 Radio 1 DJ Mike Reid for its explicit lyrics.
 "Relax, don't do it when you wanna go to it" referred to not bothering to use a condom during sex - pretty tame by today's standards!